alexeden/rpi-led-matrix/README.md

 Both `MatrixOptions` and `RuntimeOptions` are of a non-trivial size in terms of available options.
 Fortunately, `LedMatrix` has those two static methods that return either config types with all properties set to their default values.

-With the use of those helper methods, this is all it takes to create a matrix (of types `LedMatrixInstance`) ready to render:
+With the use of those helper methods, this is all it takes to create a matrix (of types `LedMatrixInstance`) that's ready to glow:

 ```ts
 import { LedMatrix } from 'rpi-led-matrix';